rajeshthangaraj1/starkflow/README.md

 ```
 And navigate to `http://127.0.0.1:8000/`.

-Once run the container , celery periodic task will start to execute every 1 minute.
+Once run the container , celery periodic tasks will start to execute every 1 minute.

 ## API Flow

-Method GET : Return exchange rate list fetching form db.
+Method GET : Return exchange rate list fetching from db.
 ```
 http://127.0.0.1:8000/api/v1/quotes
 ```

-Method POST : Return exchange rate fetching from direct Live api.
+Method POST : Return exchange rate fetching from direct Live API.
 ```
 http://127.0.0.1:8000/api/v1/quotes
 ```
 ## API ACCESS TOKEN KEY

-Api accessing time we validated api key token method,so we need to create a super user, so just go to view.py and uncommand the line number 30 and navigate to `http://127.0.0.1:8000/`.
+To access the API key token method,we need to create a super user, so just go to view.py and uncomment the line number 30 and navigate to `http://127.0.0.1:8000/`.

-We need to create a api key token for the superuser using below api
+We need to create a api key token using superuser creaditial through below api link

 ```
 http://127.0.0.1:8000/api/token/

 ```
-Once token api key created, just use the token to authendication Bearer token method to access the get and post api.
+Once the token api key is created, just use that access token to authentication Bearer token method to access the get and post API.